Lectures & workshops

 Collaboration and assistance without teachers' knowledge

-It explores how secondary school pupils and students view learning and school, and how knowledge of their relationship with schoolwork can contribute to improving the school experience for pupils, teachers, and society at large.
-This is the core of all my lectures.
-They are based on my research into pedagogy and how today's students, who have grown up with smartphones and share pictures with their peers on social media daily, relate to formal educational requirements and the focus on measurable results for each student.
+My research explores how secondary school pupils as well as students in higher education view learning and school, and how knowledge of their regard on schoolwork can contribute to improving the school experience for pupils, teachers, and society at large.
+This is also the core of all my lectures.
+They are based on my educational research and experiences on how today's students, who have grown up with smartphones and a culture of sharing pictures with their peers on social media daily, relate to formal educational requirements.
+Moreover, the lectures highlight how the learners’ focus on measurable results and good grades lead to compex social strategies where they assist each other without the teachers’ awareness.

 Examples of lectures and workshops